Cubic equation: General cubic formula

 can be deduced from every variant of Cardano's formula by reduction to a depressed cubic.
-The variant that is presented here is valid not only for real coefficients, but also for coefficients a, b, c, d belonging to any field of characteristic different of 2 and 3.
+The variant that is presented here is valid not only for complex coefficients, but also for coefficients a, b, c, d belonging to any algebraically closed field of characteristic other than 2 or 3.
+If the coefficients are real numbers, the formula covers all complex solutions, not just real ones.

 The formula being rather complicated, it is worth splitting it in smaller formulas.